 You could work on specific projects for clients or you could create web templates to sell as pre-made designs, or you could mix a bit of both.

 The Designer Guidebook blog is an excellent resource for posts about running a web design business.

 There are lots of website/blogs that will pay you to write for them or send in articles.
 Some of them paying between £20-£100 per article, sometimes even more.

 Here’s a fab list of 121 Blogs That Pay To Guest Post that might help you get started.
 If writing is your passion but you don’t want to write a book or become a journalist, this is a great option to express your creativity while getting paid to do so.

-To make enough money from answering paid surveys, you’ll want to sign up to several survey programs to increase your chances of being eligible for surveys on a regular basis and maybe schedule some time each day to complete them.
+To make enough money from answering paid surveys, you’ll want to sign up to the best survey sites and programs to increase your chances of being eligible for surveys on a regular basis and maybe schedule some time each day to complete them.

 My favourite site for surveys is Swagbucks – you earn points from surveys that you can redeem for paypal cash or gift cards but you can earn points in other ways, so when you’ve completed all the surveys you can that day, there’s a ton of other ways to earn points.
 I also use their search bar and earn points just for searching.
 You can also earn for watching videos, completing offers and with cashback on website you already buy from like eBay, The Body Shop, Argos etc.

 Another absolute favourite of mine is InboxPounds – I literally made £3.20 in my first 15 minutes on the website.
 Same as Swagbucks, you can earn money from surverys, offers and searches but you can also get paid for reading emails too!